Tim Hutton

 BA (Hons), PgD (Cons)

 Izzie studied BA (Hons) Conservation and Restoration at the University of Lincoln, her dissertation investigated whether the use of Retrospective Planning applications should be terminated for Listed Buildings.
-With an interest in wooden structures and working with wood this led to her gaining a Postgraduate Diploma in Conservation of Furniture and Related Materials at West Dean College.
+An interest in wooden structures and working with wood this led to her gaining a Postgraduate Diploma in the Conservation of Furniture and Related Materials at West Dean College.
 While studying Izzie specialized in the conservation of decorative surfaces and developed a strong interest in Paint Analysis through conservation courses as well as work experience with Patrick Baty (Historic Paint Consultant).

 Areas of Practice

 Izzie joined H+R in 2018 and her interests lie in researching and assessing historical interiors and features in buildings particularly listed buildings for their continued conservation.
-Izzie has also taken on the role of Rothound handler and works with ‘Pip’ the newest member to the Rothound team.
+Izzie has also taken on the role of Rothound handler and works with ‘Pip’ the newest member of the Rothound team.

 Matthew Amis